Charles H. Lundquist College of Business: Oregon MBA

 The Oregon MBA is available as a full-time, two-year program or one-year accelerated program.
 Students complete a set of core business courses and then complete additional course work in one of four specialization areas: Finance and Securities Analysis, Innovation and Entrepreneurship, Sports Business, Sustainable Business Practices.

 The Oregon MBA was ranked 72nd in the United States by U.S. News & World Report in its "2023 Best Business Schools" ranking.

 In 2015, the Princeton Review named the Oregon MBA program first in the United States in the Green MBA category.
 In 2025, the Oregon MBA program was ranked fifth best Green MBA, seventh best graduate program for entrepreneurship in the west, tenth best MBA for operations, and top 50 graduate programs for entrepreneurship in the U.S. by the same publication.

+The Oregon MBA's Sustainable Business Practices specialization empowers professionals to influence how a company changes its trajectory over time.
+Graduates have gone on to work for the likes of Amazon, Unilever, Nike, Columbia Sportswear, Sony, the US Department of Energy, and leading global consulting firms.

 The MBA program was once hailed as the 9th best "Green MBA" in the world by the magazine Corporate Knights.